johnwaka/ProfessionalWebsite/content/post/Are-You-Doing-This.md

 categories: ["blog"]
 ---

 What are the traits that successful people exhibit?
-I have found three things that you need to learn to achieve anything: <!--more-->
+I have found three qualities that you need to develop to achieve anything: <!--more-->

 ✔Intention.<br>
 ✔Attention. <br>